-*Please note that the recording will not be immediately delivered to you.
-Upon purchasing please allow 24-48 hours for delivery.
-The recording will come in the form of a web link via e-mail from firstname.lastname@example.org.
-The training manual and slides that corresponds with the recording will be automatically delivered upon purchasing via email from the website.
+* Please note that the recording links will be delivered to you via a downloadable word document in your confirmation e-mail.
+The PowerPoint that corresponds with the recording will be automatically delivered upon purchasing via email from the website.

 During 2009 and 2010, Congress and the Federal Reserve Board made massive changes to the Regulation Z rules that regulate open-end credit.
 Since that time the Consumer Financial Protection Bureau (CFPB) inherited the regulation and has not made any additional changes to the rules.
 But questions and problems continue to plague those who offer open-end credit.
 By following basic procedures these concerns can be eliminated.